bddicken/todopy/README.md

 todopy
 ======

+`todopy` is a basic to-do list command line utility.
+It hs a clean interface, and is very easy to use.

 ## Installing
 Run `sudo make install` in this directory to install.
 The program gets installed to `/usr/bin`.
 If this is not already on your `$PATH`, then add it.